-Speaking at the 2018 Detroit Auto Show, Ford chairman Bill Ford announced the mammoth automaker’s acceleration of its plans for electric vehicles following recent developments in the electric marketplace.
-The company plans to invest the money over the next four years, and the recently announced investment marks an increase over the company’s previously announced $4.5 billion investment.
+Speaking at the 2018 Detroit Auto Show, Ford chairman Bill Ford announced the giant automaker’s acceleration of its plans for electric vehicles following recent developments in the electric car marketplace.
+The company plans to invest the money over the next four years.
+And the recently announced investment marks an increase over the company’s previously announced $4.5 billion investment.

 Shifting Priorities to Electric

 Projected against Ford’s annual research budget of $7.3 billion, the new figure means that Ford could be spending up to a third of its research dollars on the development of new electrified vehicles.
-According to Chairman Ford, this new investment could give the Ford fleet up to 40 new electrified vehicles, split between plug-in hybrids and full electrics.
+According to Ford’s Chairman, this new investment could give the Ford fleet up to 40 new electrified vehicles, split between plug-in hybrids and full electrics.

 Ford is Not Alone

-Ford is not the only automaker to plan a major investment into electric cars.
-General Motors, Toyota and Volkswagen have likewise announced big plans for the electric marketplace.
-Responding to consumer demand, the automakers have pledged to develop vehicles that offer luxury and performance on an electric drive train, including vehicles in the popular SUV body style.
+Ford is not the only automaker to plan a significant investment into electric cars.
+General Motors, Toyota and Volkswagen have likewise announced big plans for the electric car marketplace.
+In response to consumer demand, the automakers have pledged to develop vehicles that offer luxury and performance on an electric drive train, including cars in the popular SUV body style.

-GM has announced that it plans to add 20 new electric cars and SUVs to its lineup by 2023, including a mixture of both battery-powered vehicles and fuel cell vehicles.
-The world’s one-time largest automaker is sinking its robust profits from gas-powered vehicles into its electric developments, and it expects to return a profit on its investment by 2021.
+GM has announced that it plans to add 20 new electric cars and SUVs to its lineup by 2023.
+These will include a mixture of both battery-powered vehicles and fuel cell vehicles.
+The world’s one-time largest automaker is sinking its healthy profits from gas-powered vehicles into its electric developments.
+And expects to return a profit on its investment by 2021.

 Not to be outdone, Volkswagen has announced a $40 billion investment over the next twelve years.
-That figure does include research into both electric and autonomous vehicles, but it still represents a gargantuan investment from the world’s largest automaker.
-In fact, the announcement nearly doubled an early announcement from just two months prior, when Volkswagen announced a €20 billion investment over the same time period.
+That figure does include research into both electric and autonomous vehicles, but it still represents a considerable investment from the world’s largest automaker.
+The announcement nearly doubled an early announcement from just two months prior, when Volkswagen announced a €20 billion investment over the same period.

 Toyota didn’t make any new announcements regarding its electric vehicle plans, but it did mention that it’s working to commercialise a new battery technology that could drastically decrease the cost of electric vehicle production.

-For years, the limitations of batteries and electric powertrains have relegated battery-powered vehicles to small, low-power platforms, such as the Nissan Leaf.
-However, Ford recognises that consumers have a robust range of automotive needs, and the company is tailoring its electric lineup to service the entirety of the automotive market.
+For years, the limitations of batteries and electric powertrains have relegated battery-powered vehicles.
+They had to be small, low-power platforms, such as the Nissan Leaf.
+However, Ford recognises that consumers have a robust range of automotive needs.
+And the company is tailoring its electric lineup to service the entirety of the automotive market.

-A key element of Ford’s electric fleet will be a high-performance utility vehicles, including at least one SUV-style vehicle.
-The company has also announced that the automaker’s most popular vehicle, the F-150 pickup truck, will be receiving a hybrid drivetrain option in 2020.
+A key element of Ford’s electric fleet will be high-performance utility vehicles.
+And will likely include at least one SUV-style vehicle.
+The company also announced their most popular car, the F-150, will receive a hybrid drivetrain option in 2020.

 Low-Speed Vehicles Part of the Strategy